jimhigson/oboe.js/writing/main/2_Introduction.md

-The coining of the term REST represented a shift in how we think about http, away from the transfer of hypertext documents to that of arbitrary data [^4].
+The coining of the term REST represented a shift in how we think about http, away from the transfer of hypertext documents to that of arbitrary data [@rest pp. 407–416].
 It introduced no fundamentally new methods.
 Likewise, no genuinely new computer science techniques need be invented to realise my thesis.
 As a minimum, the implementation requires an http client which exposes the response whilst it is in progress and a parser which can